hoeggsoftware/mule-cookbook/README.md

 **Ruby Types:** TrueClass, FalseClass

 Set this attributes to false if you don't want defaults and will set everything yourself, but `-Dmule.home="%MULE_HOME%"` and `-Dmule.base="%MULE_HOME%"` will always be set by the cookbook.
+Defaults to `true`.

 More info on the Tanuki Java Service Wrapper is available at: http://wrapper.tanukisoftware.com/doc/english/introduction.html